The above cartoon was produced by an anonymous cartoonist.

 2-8-08.
 It was another bayoutiful morning in the Pearl.
 I saw my first otter of the season.
 The water levels and currents are both decreasing.
 If the same is happening in the Choctawhatchee, I will soon be going over there for another visit.

 2-9-08.
-I paddled out to Ye Olde Hot Zone and spent a few hours hanging out and enjoying a gorgeous day.
+I paddled out to the 2006 hot zone and spent a few hours hanging out and enjoying a gorgeous day.
 It was interesting to watch a pair of Red-bellied Woodpeckers make repeated trips to an American Holly tree for berries.
 The Barred Owls have been very active lately.
 This morning, I noticed that activity has suddenly picked up in the Yaupon Holly trees.

 2-10-08.
 One of the visitors went out with me to climb two cypresses in the big grove.
 After getting about 60 feet up the first tree, I noticed a spectacular tree a few hundred meters to the west.
 That tree is about 110 feet, and I climbed up to 94 feet.
 It was my highest climb by far and the tallest cypress that I have found in the Pearl.
 It might end up being my last climb.
 The device that I use for descending is called a gri-gri.
 It securely attaches you to the rope, and there's a lever to pull to gradually (supposedly) belay yourself down.
 When I first started climbing, the gri-gri seemed to work very smoothly, but then it started having problems with the rope getting jammed.
 I ordered a new gri-gri and tried it out today, but it was even worse.
 The rope got jammed when I was still way up there.
 Then it suddenly gave way, and I went into an alarming free fall for about three feet.
 When this happened, I instinctively grabbed the rope with my right hand and suffered nasty rope burns.
 I had several of these hair-raising events on the way down.
 I'll try to figure out what's causing this problem, but I'm not sure about doing any more serious climbing after this experience.
 While up in the tree, I took